 - Hosting to dinners and help wth the language

-- The Andes range is the 2nd largest in the world, making the skiing experience unforgettable.
-The winters often see raging storms off the Pacific, lasting a few days, often broken up with long periods of sunny weather.
+- The Andes mountain range is the 2nd largest in the world, making the skiing experience unforgettable.
+The winters often produce raging storms off the Pacific lasting a few days, and in between long periods of sunny weather

-- Soaring condors, and grazing vicuñas at ridge top
+- Soaring condors, and grazing vicuñas grazing along ridge tops

 - Endless restaurant options and sights to see in the city of Santiago, population 8 million